 Polaris and North Field Study – Instrument Upgrades and Observations

-The Cline Scholar will present his/her research at the fall 2017 North Carolina Astronomers Meeting and at the 231st Meeting of the American Astronomical Society in January 2018.
-Travel expenses to meetings will be paid for by the J. Donald Cline Scholarship.
+Andrew Gavin, Cornell University, will conduct research and present his findings at the fall 2017 North Carolina Astronomers Meeting and at the 231st Meeting of the American Astronomical Society in January 2018.
 Duties include mounting a new camera on the Polaris telescope and conducting observations with data reduction and analysis.

 Jo Cline Internship

-The Science Educator will present astronomy and astrobiology educational materials to teenagers, particularly female students.
-The educator will provide afterhours oversight for students during lab exercises and offsite activities.
-The primary role is to work with students during two summer camps lasting two weeks each, beginning June 18 and continuing through July 1, and then July 9 through July 22.
-Outside of these dates, the intern will work with the education department in areas of program development, presentation preparations and classroom setup.
+Megan Houck, Davidson College, will present astronomy and astrobiology educational materials to teenagers, particularly female students.
+Her primary role is to work with students during two summer camps lasting two weeks each, beginning June 18 and continuing through July 1, and then July 9 through July 22.
+Outside of these dates, Megan will work with the education department in areas of program development, presentation preparations and classroom setup.
 The intern will also receive training on telescopes and instruments.

 Jim Falls Internship